-higher level or to a greater degree than otherwise available to the land located in the district from the municipality or county, including such services as public safety, fire protection, street or sidewalk cleaning or landscape maintenance in public areas; provided that "enhanced services" does not include the basic operation and maintenance related to infrastructure improvements financed by the district pursuant to the Tax Increment for Development Act;
+[F.] H. "enhanced services" means public services provided by a municipality or county within the district at a higher level or to a greater degree than otherwise available to the land located in the district from the municipality or county, including such services as public safety, fire protection, street or sidewalk cleaning or landscape

-- [6.]
-I. "governing body" means the city council or city commission of a [city, the board of trustees or council of a town or village] municipality or the board of county commissioners of a county; - [H-] J. "gross receipts tax increment" means the gross receipts taxes collected within a [tax increment development] district in excess of the base gross receipts taxes collected in the district; - $[\frac{1}{4}]$ K. "gross receipts tax increment bonds" means bonds issued by a district in accordance with the Tax Increment for Development Act, the pledged revenue for which is a gross receipts tax increment; - [J.] L. "local government" means a municipality or county; - [K.] M. "municipal option gross receipts taxes" means those gross receipts taxes imposed by municipalities pursuant to the Municipal Local Option Gross Receipts and
+- [G.] I. "governing body" means the city council or city commission of a [city, the board of trustees or council of a town or village] municipality or the board of county commissioners of a county; - [H.] J. "gross receipts tax increment" means the gross receipts taxes collected within a [tax increment development] district in excess of the base gross receipts taxes collected in the district; - $[\underbrace{\text{H.}}]$ $\underline{\text{K.}}$ "gross receipts tax increment bonds" means bonds issued by a district in accordance with the Tax Increment for Development Act, the pledged revenue for which is a gross receipts tax increment; - [J.] $\underline{L.}$ "local government" means a municipality or county; - [K.] M. "municipal option gross receipts taxes" means those gross receipts taxes imposed by municipalities pursuant to the Municipal Local Option Gross Receipts and Compensating Taxes Act and designated by the governing body of the municipality to be available as part of the gross receipts tax increment; - [$\frac{1}{1}$] $\frac{1}{1}$ "municipality" means an incorporated city, .224747.1 town or village, whether incorporated under general act, special act, special charter or territorial charter, but does not mean a combined city and county corporation, an incorporated county or a single urban government;

-Compensating Taxes Act and designated by the governing body of the municipality to be available as part of the gross receipts tax increment;
+[M.] O. "new full-time economic base job" means a job:

-[1.1] N. "municipality" means an incorporated city, town or village, whether incorporated under general act, special act, special charter or territorial charter, but does not mean a combined city and county corporation, an incorporated county or a single urban government;
+- (1) that is primarily performed in New Mexico; - (2) that is held by an employee who is hired to work an average of at least thirty-two hours per week for at least forty-eight weeks per year; - (3) that is:

-[M.] 0. "new full-time economic base job" means a job:
+(a) involved, directly or in a supervisory capacity, with the production of: 1) a service; provided that the majority of the revenue generated from the service is from sources outside the state; or 2) tangible or intangible personal property for sale; or performed on agricultural products that would then be sold for wholesale or retail consumption;

-- (1) that is primarily performed in New Mexico; - (2) that is held by an employee who is hired to work an average of at least thirty-two hours per week for at least forty-eight weeks per year; - (3) that is: - (a) involved, directly or in a supervisory capacity, with the production of: 1) a service; provided that the majority of the revenue generated from the service is from sources outside the state; or 2) tangible or intangible personal property for sale; or - (b) held by an employee that is employed at a regional, national or international headquarters operation or at an operation that primarily provides services for other operations of the qualifying entity that are located outside the state; and - .222231.1AIC February 9, 2022 (4:52pm)
+(b) held by an employee that is employed at a regional, national or international headquarters operation or at an operation that primarily provides services for other operations of the qualifying entity that are located outside the state; and